aridlehoover/aridlehoover/README.md

 * I am a fallible human being.
 We all are.
 But, I like to remind myself.

-* I am an environmentalist, a feminist, and an ally because I have children and I want their world to be healthy, more fair, and more just than mine.
+* I am an environmentalist, a feminist, and an ally because I have children and I want their world to be healthier, fairer, and juster than mine.

 * I am an artist, a musician, and a goofball because that's how I express myself.